ShabalalaWATP/GARDAIN/SafePassage/README.md

 ## Related Projects

-SafePassage will work with the **NEO Dashboard**, a React-based web application that displays reports on an interactive map.
+SafePassage will work with the **[GARDIAN React Web App](https://github.com/AstraAppivate/hackathon-2025-team-3/blob/main/Dashboard/README.md)**, a React-based web application that displays reports on an interactive map.
 Find it in the `Dashboard/` directory of this repository.

 ## Resources